 This guidance has been created by collaboration with Engineering and Maintenance specialists and aims to ensure that Cabin Safety operational risk is included within a cabin layout design or change program.
 It includes program management guidance as well as raises awareness of many of the risks involved in the introduction of a new cabin.

 Cabin Operations Safety Conference

 Our annual Cabin Operations Safety Conference is recognized as the global event which brings together experts in all aspects of Cabin Operations and Safety.

-We are currently planning our next event which will take place in Macao (SAR), China from 16th to 18th June 2020.
+We are currently planning our next event which will take place in Vancouver, Canada from 16th to 18th June 2020.

 If you are interested in speaking or facilitating workshops or panel discussions at this prestigious event, please contact us.